 Will families see a difference when enrolling?

 There are no changes to how families enroll in or access self-paced classes.
-During this transition, families may notice differences in the classroom experience if their learner is enrolled in a mix of classes from the previous and updated experiences.
+Families may notice differences in the classroom experience if their learner is enrolled in a mix of classes that use both the previous and updated experiences.
+Families will only be able to newly enroll in classes that use the updated self-paced experience after the mid-July cutoff.
 If families have questions, they can contact Outschool Support.

 What should I do if I have questions, issues, or feedback?